Updated: June 26, 2020

 Repeat to yourself several times, turn around, and then walk away.
 Congratulations, you just changed a bad habit!
 Yes, it’s that simple!

 I believe that more than anything else, our thoughts have the greatest power over our actions.
 And a simple adjustment in our mindset can actually lead to immediate changes in our life.

-Which means that even if it was just a single moment of triumph, you can own it and claim that you’ve already gotten over your bad habit.
+Which means that even if it was just a single moment of triumph, you can now own it and claim that you’ve already gotten over your bad habit.

-Zero Effort in 66 Days
+Zero effort in 66 days

-Maintaining your new status quo will take effort, but the good news is… if we are to take what scientists have said, the effort needed becomes close to zero after 66 days.
+But the good news is that if we are to take what scientists have said, the effort needed to maintain the “new you” becomes almost effortless after 66 days.

-But instead of getting discouraged and frustrated – simply think of it as a new opportunity to change the bad habit once again.
+But instead of getting discouraged and frustrated, simply think of it as a new opportunity to change the bad habit once again.
 Which isn’t so hard to do now because after all, it just takes 5 minutes, right?

 Lally, P., van Jaarsveld, C. H. M., Potts, H. W. W. and Wardle, J. (2010).
 How are habits formed: Modelling habit formation in the real world.
 Eur.
 J. Soc.
 Psychol., 40: 998–1009. doi: 10.1002/ejsp.674

 What to do next: Click here to subscribe to our FREE newsletter.